Gilles Courteau

 Gilles Courteau (born October 7, 1957) is a Canadian former ice hockey administrator.
-He served as president of the Quebec Major Junior Hockey League (QMJHL) 1986 to 2023, and was a vice-president of the Canadian Hockey League.
-During his tenure as president, the QMJHL has expanded from 10 teams in Quebec only, to 18 teams including Atlantic Canada.
+He served as president of the Quebec Major Junior Hockey League (QMJHL) from 1986 to 2023, and was a vice-president of the Canadian Hockey League.
+During his tenure as president, the QMJHL expanded from 10 teams in Quebec only, to 18 teams including Atlantic Canada.
 He implemented English as the language of instruction, and sought for the league to provide education and player assistance.
 He previously worked for the Trois-Rivières Draveurs, the Quebec Remparts, the Quebec Nordiques, and was inducted into the Hockey Québec Hall of Fame in 2016.

 Early hockey career

 Courteau was born on October 7, 1957, in Trois-Rivières, Quebec.
 He began his career in hockey as a statistician for the Trois-Rivières Draveurs from 1975 to 1977.
 He worked with head coach Michel Bergeron for two seasons.
 Team owner Sylvain Cinq-Mars recommended Courteau apply for a similar position with the league after league president Paul Dumont opened an administration office in the Colisée de Québec.
 Courteau worked as a general administrator for the QMJHL from 1977 to 1980.
 He later became general manager of the Quebec Remparts from 1980 to 1985 after the departure of Martin Madden.
 Courteau also served as a public relations agent for the Quebec Nordiques from 1983 to 1985.
 When the original Quebec Remparts relocated in 1985, Courteau returned to working for the QMJHL as the administrative director.